 Interesting Hinduism facts you probably not know:

-– Angkor Wat, the largest religious structure worldwide, is a Hindu temple in Cambodia.
+– Angkor Wat, probably the largest religious structure worldwide, is actually a Hindu temple in Cambodia.
 With an area of 402 acres, it was constructed as a temple of Lord Vishnu for the Khmer Empire.

 - Around 15 to 16% of the world’s population are Hindus.